Orc: In games

-Orcs based on The Lord of the Rings have become a fixture of fantasy fiction and role-playing games.
+Orcs based on The Lord of the Rings have become a fixture of numerous fantasy fiction and role-playing games.

 Dungeons & Dragons

 In the fantasy tabletop role-playing game Dungeons & Dragons (D&D), orcs are creatures in the game, and somewhat based upon those described by Tolkien.
 These D&D orcs are implemented in the game rules as a multi-tribed race of hostile and bestial humanoids.
 (Note: "Orcs gather in tribes that exert their dominance and satisfy their bloodlust by plundering villages, devouring or driving off roaming herd, and slaying any humanoids that stand against them". quoted by (Young 2015).)

 The D&D orcs are endowed with muscular frames, large canine teeth like boar's tusks, and snouts rather than human-like noses.
 While a pug-nose ("flat-nosed") was attributable to Tolkien's written correspondence, the pig-headed (pig-faced) look was imparted on the orc by the D&D original edition (1974).
 It was later modified from bald-headed to hairy in subsequent editions.
 In the third version of the game the orc became gray-skinned, (Note: And the "Gray orc" introduced as a race.) even though a complicated color-palleted description of a (non-gray) orc had been implemented in the Monster Manual for the first edition (1977).
 Newer versions seem to have dropped references to skin-color.